-- A commercial card program that allows funds to be transferred electronically to the vendor account or allows the vendor to pull the funds directly from the processor.
+- A commercial card program that allows funds to be transferred electronically to the supplier account or allows the supplier to pull the funds directly from the processor.

 - Invoice Approval

-- Vendor’s invoices must be matched against a Purchase Order (when applicable) and the receipt of the goods or services prior to payment.
+- Supplier's invoices must be matched against a Purchase Order (when applicable) and the receipt of the goods or services prior to payment.
 There are two processes supporting invoice approval: